 Aker has implemented a system for reporting serious matters such as breaches of ethical guidelines and violations of the law (a whistleblowing channel).
 Aker’s website contains information on the reporting system, and contact details.

 The board carries out an annual risk-based review of the company’s portfolio; both through assessing each of the investments in isolations, but also the aggregated risk profile of the total portfolio.

 Prior to the annual risk reporting to the board, the audit committee reviews the reported risks and associated risk-reducing measures.
-The audit committee also reviews the company’s in-house reporting systems and internal control and risk management.
+The audit committee also reviews the company’s in-house reporting systems, internal control and overall risk management.